 Absolutely NOT.
 Most do not even require an investment of any consequence.

 A few do, but even those are investments earmarked for buying real property or to invest in a proven business system with guidance and managerial assistance provided.

 Is This a Scam?

-What’s included in “49 Ways” are real-world products and designed as ideas which an honest man could use to start another business that appealed to other honest men.
+What’s included in “49 Ways” are real-world products and ideas which an honest man could use to start another business that appealed to other honest men.

 So Is It The Perfect Book?

 No. But the only real criticism I could offer is that some of the ideas are short … but, in fairness, think about this: In the 12 years or so I have been intimately involved with helping people who want to move to the Philippines as well as making my own, successful plan to do so, a number one issue from people of all ages and al walks of life have been how to make a living … or how to find a viable business idea to help family members make a living.

 In most cases, they (we) have no clue.
 That’s what this book provides.
 Well thought out and intelligently selected ideas for making yourself independent of that monster that people think provides security, a regular J*O*B.

 Long Enough to Convey the Message and No Longer.